 A breastmilk bottle feeding time should be seen as a time to bond with your baby.
 While breastfeeding, a mother spends valuable bonding time with her baby, this should be experienced during bottle feeding too.

 Introducing a bottle to a breastfed baby when bottle feeding and breastfeeding

-- Hand expressing ~ This is a very cheap and convenient way to express your breast milk, but not recommended for moms who are trying to increase milk supply.
-Read more on how to hand express your breast milk.
+Hand expression is the cheap and convenient way to express your breastmilk, but not recommended for mothers who are trying to increase milk supply.

-- Hand help breast pump ~ This is usually quicker than hand expressing, but should only be used once your milk supply is established.
+Handheld breast pumps: This is usually quicker than hand expressing, but should only be used once your milk supply is established.